Search: 1848 results

 Then Saul took three thousand men out of all Israel, and went to seek David and his men in the rocks, where nothing haunted but wild goats.

-And he came to the sheepcotes by the way, where was a cave; and Saul went in to cover his feet: and David and his men remained in the sides of the cave.
+And he came to the sheep-cotes by the way, where was a cave; and Saul went in to cover his feet: and David and his men remained in the sides of the cave.

-“When someone pursues you and attempts to take your life, my lord’s life will be tucked safely in the place where the Lord your God protects the living.
-However, He will fling away your enemies’ lives like stones from a sling.
+“When someone pursues you and attempts to take your life, my lord’s life will be tucked safely in the place

-And David arose, and came to the place where Saul had pitched: and David beheld the place where Saul lay, and Abner the son of Ner, the captain of his host: and Saul lay in the trench, and the people pitched round about him.
+And David arose, and came to the place where Saul had encamped; and David beheld the place where Saul lay, and Abner, the son of Ner, the captain of his host: and Saul lay in the trench, and the people pitched around him.

 This thing is not good that thou hast done.
-As the LORD liveth, ye are worthy to die, because ye have not kept your master, the LORD'S anointed.
+As the LORD liveth, ye are worthy to die, because ye have not kept your master the LORD'S anointed.
 And now see where the king's spear is, and the cruse of water that was at his bolster.

-But he princes of the Philistines were wroth with him; and the princes of the Philistines said unto him, Make the man return, that he may go back to his place where thou hast appointed him, and let him not go down with us to battle, lest in the battle he become an adversary to us: for wherewith should this fellow reconcile himself unto his lord? should it not be with the heads of these men?
+But the commanders of [the] Philistines were angry with him and they said to him, "Send the man back so that he might return to his place where you have assigned him!
+But he will not go down with us into the battle, so that he does not become an adversary to us in the battle.
+By what could this fellow make himself favorable to his lord?
+Is it not with the heads of these men?

-So David went, he and the six hundred men that were with him, and came to the brook Besor, where those that were left behind stayed.
+So David went, he and the six hundred men that were with him, and came to the brook Besor, where those that were left behind remained.

 all their warriors set out and traveled throughout the night.
 They took Saul's corpse and the corpses of his sons from the city wall of Beth Shan and went to Jabesh, where they burned them.